SECTION 2. JOURNALISTIC ACCOUNTABILITY

-Documentary filmmakers may see themselves as journalists, and have have previous work experience or training in journalism.
+Documentary filmmakers may see themselves as journalists, and may have previous work experience or training in journalism.
 Equally a documentary filmmaker may regard themselves as fulfilling a totally different role and it's true that docs are often made with different goals in mind than traditional journalism.
 But regardless of whether you regard your work as journalist or not, if your film puts forward facts that are inaccurate, either because they didn't seem important to you or were not properly checked, that can have repercussions for you, the film and those involved with it.

 In contrast to journalists, documentary filmmakers sometimes take advocacy positions.
 Nonetheless, filmmakers still have the same ethical and legal obligation to be truthful that journalists have.
 Presentation of inaccurate statements about subjects expose filmmakers to the risk of being sued for defamation: the unmerited undermining of an individual or organisation's reputation by making a false written or oral statement about them to a third party.
-Alos bear in mind that laws vary according to the jurisdiction (see the resources at the end of this section for more information).
+Also bear in mind that laws vary according to the jurisdiction (see the resources at the end of this section for more information).

 Ultimately, due diligence in research, fact-checking, good record keeping and acknowledgement of other's perspectives are all good journalistic practices that are good documentary filmmaking practices too and may ultimately help defend your case if your integrity as a filmmaker is ever questioned.